01 of 12

-- Depending on the materials of the cabinet (base), look for rotting if it is wood, or damage from soil, weather, or insects.
+- Depending on the materials of the cabinet (base), look for rotting if it is wood, or damage from soil, harsh weather, or insects.

 - Check inside the access panel while the tub is running with hot, bubbly water.
 Look for leaks, listen for loud or strange noises, and inspect the power of the jets.

 Let's say everything looks good and you've decided to buy a clean, used hot tub off of CraigsList.
 There's the issue of moving it from the private seller to your home and finding a place to put it.
 Factor in distance, weight, size, and time of year.
 Along with pianos and pool tables, hot tubs are one of the bulkiest and most challenging items to move.

 Search for "hot tub movers" online in your area or call a local dealer for recommendations.
 Look for haulers who are experienced, insured, have the right equipment, and the correct number of movers to complete the job.
 Ask questions and find out if the fee is per job or by the hour.Continue to 3 of 12 below.